 What does all this mean?
 That neurologic-like symptomology of Barré-Liéou syndrome and other cervical spine-related disorders may be related to nerve messaging from ligaments.

 What are we seeing in this image below?
-The idea that the ligament is a sensory organ.
+The idea is that the ligament is a sensory organ.
 What does that mean?
-Let’s offer an explanation outline based on a paper in the Journal of electromyography and kinesiology.
+Let’s offer an explanation outline based on a paper in the Journal of Electromyography and Kinesiology.
 (8)

 - Ligaments are major sensory organs, capable of monitoring relevant kinesthetic (movement) and proprioceptive data (limb movement and sense of place)